 However, the owner of The Flour Factory, Luxe Bar and Varnish on King said it was not always that way.

-‘It was hotels with lobby bars and a couple of stifling white linen-style restaurants,’ Freeman said.
+‘It was hotels with lobby bars and a couple of stifling white linen-style restaurants,’ Mr Freeman said.

 ‘Now it’s much more fun, there is much more flavour and more attraction for the younger market.’

-One such attraction is the much-anticipated annual food and beverage festival Eat Drink Perth, which started last Wednesday.
+One such attraction is the much-anticipated annual food and beverage festival Eat Drink Perth, which starts tomorrow.

-Perth’s first ever Night Noodle Market officially opened the festival, and is followed by a smorgasbord of events, including the addition of a dessert garden to the Friday night Twilight Hawkers Market, Yum Cha in the Park and locally grown produce market Perth Home Grown and the new free Healthy Food Theatre.
+Perth’s first ever Night Noodle Market will officially open the festival, followed by a smorgasbord of events, including the addition of a dessert garden to the Friday night Twilight Hawkers Market, Yum Cha in the Park, locally grown produce market Perth Home Grown and the new free Healthy Food Theatre.